rajakrishna/github-pr-bot-ai/README.md

 1. Go to your GitHub App's page
 2. Click "Install App" in the sidebar
 3. Choose the repositories where you want to install the bot
-4. The bot will now comment "Hello! 👋" on all new pull requests in those repositories
+4. The bot will now provide AI-powered code reviews on all new pull requests in those repositories

 ## Development